Reagent992/anki_kokoro_extension/docs/README.md

 ## Notes

 - Because the TTS button essentially launches another, "heavy" project, the first press may take some time—for me, it's around 7 seconds.
 However, since everything runs in parallel, you can continue filling out the card while Kokoro is loading.
+You can even close note editor, TTS will be added in background.
 - Autostart and shutdown features require UNIX OS.
 - KokoroTTS server must be accessible at the configured `api_url`.
 - The extension will attempt to start the server if `autostart` is enabled.